ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Results

 \subsection{Representation Learning: Clinical predictions}

-\paragraph{Setup} We further evaluate whether \name learns representations that transfer to patient-level clinical prediction.
-We consider two published IMC cohorts with clinical labels~\cite{Danenberg2022,Cords2024} and assess whether frozen embeddings support downstream classification under simple linear probing as well as gated attention-based multiple instance learning model (abMIL)~\cite{ABMIL2018}.
-For each cohort, we extract patch embeddings from the frozen \name encoder (no fine-tuning).
-We aggregate patch embeddings to the patient level by mean pooling, report Macro-F1 across cross-validation splits and summarize results as mean $\pm$ standard deviation.
-We compare to VirTues~\cite{virtues} under the same protocol.
+\paragraph{Setup} We further evaluate whether $\name$ variants learn representations that transfer to patient-level clinical prediction.
+We consider two published IMC cohorts with clinical labels~\citep{Danenberg2022,Cords2024}.
+For each cohort, we extract patch embeddings from the encoder, aggregate them to the patient level by mean pooling, and train a logistic-regression and ABMIL~\citep{ABMIL2018} for each clinical endpoint.
+We report Macro-F1 across 10-fold cross-validation splits as mean$\pm$standard deviation, and compare against VirTues variants and $\text{EVA}_{\texttt{OP}}$ under the same protocol.
+As logistic regression outperformed ABMIL, we report ABMIL results in Appendix~\ref{app:clinical_results_under_vp}.

-\paragraph{Results} Table~\ref{tab:clinical_representation} summarizes Macro-F1 score across clinical endpoints in both cohorts in question. \name achieves the best average performance in the majority of tasks for both considered classification strategies (5/7 and 6/7 for Linear Regression and abMIL, respectively).
-VirTues, consistently provides better results in Cancer Subtype prediction for~\cite{Cords2024} cohort, independently of classification strategy.
-Despite this fact, these results support the claim that operator-level conditioning during pretraining yields embeddings that remain informative also for clinically relevant prediction tasks with minimal downstream supervision.
+\paragraph{Results} Table~\ref{tab:clinical_representation} shows that $\name$ variants provide the strongest overall patient-level representations. $\nameSwin$ achieves the best average Macro-F1 (.641), followed by $\nameConv$ (.638), both outperforming the strongest VirTues variant (.627) and $\text{EVA}_{\texttt{OP}}$ (.585).
+Across endpoints, $\nameSwin$ obtains the best performance for PAM50 and ERBB2 in the~\cite{Danenberg2022} cohort, and relapse and grade prediction in the~\cite{Cords2024} cohort, while $\nameConv$ achieves the best ER prediction.
+VirTues remains competitive and performs best on~\citep{Danenberg2022} grade and~\cite{Cords2024} subtype prediction.
+These results indicate that marker-adaptive pretraining yields representations that remain informative for clinical predictions under minimal downstream supervision. \texttt{VP} variant results are reported in Appendix~\ref{app:clinical_results_under_vp}.